derricknguyen12/cse150a_project/README.md

 ## Conclusion section: What is the conclusion of your 1st model?
 What can be done to possibly improve it?

   With an accuracy of 87%, we can conclude that our model is mostly predicting user predictions correctly when loking at hours of game play by the user.
 To improve our model, we could use feature engineering to extract more information about the user to make predictions as currently we are basing it off of the number of hours they play games.
-For example, we could use feature engineering to extract a list of genres that each user plays, and use that to have more user specific features.
 We can also work to optimize our model, such as optimizing the number of hidden states that the model is using.